gitlabhq/gitlabhq/doc/administration/high_availability/gitlab.md

   [Nginx documentation](http://docs.gitlab.com/omnibus/settings/nginx.html#enable-https)
   for more information.

-## Additional configuration for secondary GitLab application servers
+## Extra configuration for additional GitLab application servers

-Secondary GitLab servers (servers configured **after** the first GitLab server) need some additional configuration.
+Additional GitLab servers (servers configured **after** the first GitLab server) need some extra configuration.

 1. Configure shared secrets.
 These values can be obtained from the primary GitLab server in `/etc/gitlab/gitlab-secrets.json`.
 Add these to